-Let’s first answer the question: what is a suffix?
+Let’s start by answering the question: what is a suffix?

-Chances are you already know the answer since you’ve stumbled upon this article, but let’s brush up the definition of suffix anyway.
+You probably already know the answer since you’ve stumbled upon this article, but let’s brush up on the definition of suffix anyway.

-A suffix is something you append to a word to alter its meaning.
+A suffix is something you add to a word to change its meaning.

 Scrivere → Scrittore